-Benzodiazepines are a class of drug that can treat a wide variety of physical and mental health issues.
+Benzodiazepines, or benzos, are a class of drug that can treat a wide variety of physical and mental health issues.
 It’s one of the most common prescription medications in the United States, and right now there are more than 15 different kinds of benzo medications on the market, all approved by the Food and Drug Administration (FDA).
 However, this is far from a good thing.
 Benzodiazepines, more commonly called benzos, are medical tranquilizers with highly addictive properties and potential for abuse.

 - Alcohol withdrawal

 - Panic disorder

 What the general public might not know about this drug, however, is that it was not designed to be a long-term treatment solution for these or any other medical conditions.
 Instead, it’s a short-term solution for acute symptoms.
 Extended use or misuse can result in tolerance and, eventually, dependence— otherwise known as addiction.